divyakoyy/principal-component-analysis/README.md

 In this project I used Principal Component Analysis (PCA) to compress images.

 ## Image Source
-The MNIST handwritten digit database was developed to provide a benchmark for software that recognizes isolated handwritten digit.
-Data (images and labels) from this database were utilized in this project.
+The MNIST handwritten digit database was developed to provide a benchmark for software that recognizes isolated handwritten digit.s Data (images and labels) from this database were utilized in this project.

 ## Implementation
 I developed a coder that can transform an image I into its compressed image C via PCA.
 I compared digit-specific encoding to encoding for all digits.